JKOverwatch/Boosting-Website/README.md

 + (Site) Added element #3, a 4-part picture describing the reliability of our services
 + (Site) Added footer, with copyright symbols
 + Created PayPal account using (owsrboost@gmail.com), with address [9628 Ryan Street Newnan, GA 30263]

+12/29/16
++ (Site) Added "order now" button, with a small description
++ Added new repository V. 2, remaking site with our own code

 Needed Updates:
 - Header Title